torvalds/linux/Documentation/filesystems/gfs2-glocks.rst

 needs to be carefully considered when interpreting the results.

-Knowing both the time it takes a lock request to complete and the average time between lock requests for a glock means we can compute the total percentage of the time for which the node is able to use a glock vs. time that the rest of the cluster has its share.
+Kanalwing both the time it takes a lock request to complete and the average time between lock requests for a glock means we can compute the total percentage of the time for which the analde is able to use a glock vs. time that the rest of the cluster has its share.
 That will be very useful when setting the lock min hold time.